segmentio/segment-docs/src/connections/sources/visual-tagger.md

 - Understanding your ecommerce funnel, how users browse and filter products, add them to cart before checking out and completing an order

 - Learn more about how users use your product or service, after logging in.
-Track key semantic events in your product such as Project Created (project mngt app), Account Upgraded, Listing Favorited (apartment rental site) etc to learn about adoption, engagement, and retention
+Track key semantic events in your product such as Project Created (project management app), Account Upgraded, Listing Favorited (apartment rental site) etc to learn about adoption, engagement, and retention

 These are examples of when to augment with coded instrumentation:

-Depth of instrumentation
+#### Depth of instrumentation

 - After understanding the basic ecommerce funnel, you might want to go deeper and understand the value of orders, or value of products abandoned in the cart.
 This requires careful formatting of the price, for each product in the cart, which is not supported by Visual Tagger.
-- Similarly if you want to use Google Analytics Ecommerce functionality, some events must have the order_id sent as a property which is not supported by Visual Tagger yet.
+- Similarly if you want to use Google Analytics Ecommerce functionality, some events must have the `order_id` sent as a property which is not supported by Visual Tagger yet.
-- Associate events with the logged in user requires that you instrument an identify call in code.
+- Associating events with the logged in user requires that you instrument an identify call in code.

-Frequency of change
+#### Frequency of change

-- If your website or application changes frequently, you will need to keep track of each change and update Visual Tagger events accordingly.
+If your website or application changes frequently, you will need to keep track of each change and update Visual Tagger events accordingly.
 In that situation, it can be beneficial for the engineering team to have the event tracking in code and update at the same time as changing how a feature work.

 ### Will using Visual Tagger impact my site or app's performance?